HerculesWS/Hercules/doc/atcommands.md

 `@homfriendly <0-1000>`

-Sets the intimacy level of your homunculus, with 1000 being "Loyal".
+Sets the intimacy level of your homunculus, with `1000` being `Loyal`.

 ---------------------------------------

 `@homhungry <0-100>`

-Sets the hunger level of your homunculus, with 100 being "Stuffed".
+Sets the hunger level of your homunculus, with `100` being `Stuffed`.

 ---------------------------------------